Cuomo to be questioned in sexual harassment investigation

 The investigation into the allegations against Cuomo is being overseen by the state's independently elected attorney general, Letitia James, who named former federal prosecutor Joon Kim and employment discrimination attorney Anne Clark to conduct the probe and document its findings in a public report.

-Azzopardi’s statement Thursday was the second time that Cuomo’s top spokesperson has claimed that James, also a Democrat, and her probe were politically motivated.
+Azzopardi’s statement Thursday was at least the second time that Cuomo’s top spokesperson has claimed James, also a Democrat, and her probe were politically motivated.
+Azzopardi didn't provide evidence Thursday that the attorney general had leaked information.

-In April, Azzopardi blasted James for confirming that her office was also investigating whether Cuomo broke the law by having members of his staff help write and promote his recent memoir, “American Crisis: Leadership Lessons From the Covid-19 Pandemic."
+In April, Azzopardi blasted James for confirming her office was also investigating whether Cuomo broke the law by having staff help write and promote his recent memoir, “American Crisis: Leadership Lessons From the Covid-19 Pandemic."

-State Sen. Gustavo Rivera, a Bronx Democrat, said he trusts the independent investigators selected by James, and said that “their credibility and professionalism can’t be questioned.”
+Sen. Gustavo Rivera, a Bronx Democrat, said he trusts the independent investigators selected by James, and said “their credibility and professionalism can’t be questioned.”

-“There was a sense from people early on that because the governor was so instrumental in helping her become AG that she would then become responsive to his political needs,” Rivera, who chairs the state senate's health committee said, “Now she’s proven over and over again that she’s responsible to the people of the state of New York.”
+“There was a sense from people early on that because the governor was so instrumental in helping her become AG that she would then become responsive to his political needs,” Rivera, Senate health committee chair, said.
+“Now she’s proven over and over again that she’s responsible to the people of the state of New York.”

-Sen. John Liu, Majority Assistant Whip in the state Senate, said that Azzopardi’s statement is the “typical Cuomo playbook.”
+Manhattan Assemblymember Richard Gottfried, Democrat and Assembly health committee chair, agreed: “Tish James is not going to let anyone undermine her."

-“Those kinds of comments, trying to run interference, trying to deflect, trying to implicate at least politically — my read of it is that folks in the governor’s circle including the governor are at least nervous and at most running terrified,” said Liu, a Democrat who’s called on Cuomo to resign.
+Sen. John Liu, majority assistant whip, called Azzopardi’s statement the “typical Cuomo playbook.”

-“Obviously, Cuomo’s trying to undermine the AG,” Liu said.
-“I think because he is in a precarious situation, he’d be trying to undermine anybody who is investigating him.”
+“Those kinds of comments, trying to run interference, trying to deflect, trying to implicate, at least politically — my read of it is that folks in the governor’s circle including the governor are at least nervous and at most running terrified,” said Liu, a Queens Democrat who, like Gottfried and Rivera, has called on Cuomo to resign.

 This year’s legislative session has concluded, but lawmakers could return later in the summer or fall if the probe winds up.

-“I don’t have a sense of a clear timeframe,” Liu said.
-“I think Tish James is being as thorough as she can, knowing that no matter what she will be accused of politics.
-But I I think she’s conducting a thorough investigation and looking at all the facts, and I look forward to her conclusions and recommendations.”
+“I think Tish James is being as thorough as she can, knowing that no matter what she will be accused of politics," Liu said.

-The state assembly's judiciary committee has launched its own probe into whether there are grounds to impeach the governor on issues from sexual misconduct to his $5 million book deal.
+The state Assembly's judiciary committee has launched its own probe into whether there are grounds to impeach the governor on issues from sexual misconduct to his administration's reporting of COVID-19 deaths among nursing homer residents.

-It’s also unclear when the Assembly probe will wrap up, but it’s likely that it won’t be before James' investigation concludes.
-At least one accuser has said she only wants to speak with investigators in the attorney general's probe rather than sit through two separate interviews.
+It’s also unclear when the Assembly investigation will wrap up, but it’s likely it'll be after James' investigation concludes.
+Boylan has said she only wants to speak with investigators in the attorney general's probe.

-“The AG’s report is going to be critical,” Liu said.
-“The attorney general’s report and recommendations will carry a great deal of weight.”
+Liu said the AG’s report and recommendations will "carry a great deal of weight” with lawmakers.

 Comments